Prathamesh061/Desichat/README.md

-# MERNY
+# DESIGRAM

-Merny is a Social Media Application build with MERN Stack
+Desigram is a Social Media Application build with MERN Stack

 ### Features
 - Login/Register